Sage-Bionetworks/data_flow_config/README.md

 # Project configurations for the [Data Flow App](https://github.com/Sage-Bionetworks/data_flow)

 Each DCC that will use the Data Flow App will need a record in the `dcc_config.csv`.
+Fork this repository, add configurations, and then open a PR.

 | Configuration Parameter | Description |
 | --- | --- |